NPLeeWenKang/rideshare-cli/README.md

 1. **Select user to "login"** - As an authentication system is needed, the system will simply request the user to input the user Id to "login" as.

-2. **Create passanger** - Allows users to create passanger entities using the attributes, first name, last name, mobile number and email address.
-Passanger Ids are to be auto assigned.
+2. **Create passenger** - Allows users to create passenger entities using the attributes, first name, last name, mobile number and email address.
+Passenger Ids are to be auto assigned.

 3. **Create driver** - Allows users to create driver entities using the attributes, first name, last name, mobile number, email address, identification number and car number.
 Driver Ids are to be auto assigned.

-4. **Update passanger** - Allows users to edit all passanger information.
+4. **Update passenger** - Allows users to edit all passenger information.

 5. **Update driver** - Allows users to edit all driver information except the identification number.

-6. **Passanger and driver cannot be deleted** - For auditing purposes, users cannot delete any entities.
+6. **Passenger and driver cannot be deleted** - For auditing purposes, users cannot delete any entities.

-7. **Display trips for passanger** - Display the trips taken by a passanger in descending order based on the trip id.
+7. **Display trips for passenger** - Display the trips taken by a passenger in descending order based on the trip id.

-8. **Create/start trip** - Passangers should be able to start a trip by specifying their pick-up and drop-off location.
+8. **Create/start trip** - Passengers should be able to start a trip by specifying their pick-up and drop-off location.

 9. **Trip assignment** - The system should assign unassigned trips to drivers (in-depth explaination in the [Design Considerations](#Design-Considerations) section).

-10. **Display current trip assignments (passanger)** - Passangers should be able to see all their current trips that are currently still in progress (in-depth explaination in the [Design Considerations](#Design-Considerations) section).
+10. **Display current trip assignments (passenger)** - Passengers should be able to see all their current trips that are currently still in progress (in-depth explaination in the [Design Considerations](#Design-Considerations) section).
 They should be able to see:

     * Trip id.
     * Driver's id, first name, last name and mobile number.